Looking for a haunted house? Atlanta has one for you!

 “Enjoy” a 1/2-mile Camp Blood Trail (wear proper footwear), and then explore Cajun Carnage at Camp Blood.

-This attraction is cash only and there is a $3 parking fee on weekends.
+This attraction is cash only and there is a $5 parking fee.
 Not recommended for those under the age of 12.
 Online tickets available.

 BREAKOUT ATLANTA: THE KIDNAPPING